pkolchanov/CustomizingPython/tail.md

 + }
 ```

 Next, drop the current call frame.
-The snippet is a copy of the `POP_FRAME` instruction.
+The snippet is a copy of the `Python/bytecodes.c/POP_FRAME` instruction.
 ```diff
 + STACK_SHRINK(oparg + 2);
 + _Py_LeaveRecursiveCallPy(tstate);